 These malicious activities involve unauthorized access, disruption, or theft of sensitive information, systems, or services.

-Cybercriminals, nation-states, hacktivists, and even insiders may perpetrate these attacks for a variety of reasons, such as financial gain, espionage, activism, or simply to cause chaos.
+Cybercriminals, nation-states, hacktivists, and even insiders may perpetrate these attacks for various reasons, such as financial gain, espionage, activism, or to cause chaos.

 The frequency and sophistication of cyber attacks have risen dramatically over the past few years, posing a significant threat to individuals, businesses, and governments alike.